Analytic compactifications of C^2 part II - one irreducible curve at infinity: Canonical divisor

 \section{Canonical divisor}

-The main result of this section is Theorem \ref{canonical-thm} which computes the canonical divisor of a primitive compactification $\bar X$ of $\cc^2$ in terms of the associated key sequence.
-Using it we characterize when $\bar X$ has simple types of singularities or when it is Gorenstein.
-The proof of Theorem \ref{canonical-thm} is in Subsection \ref{canonical-subsection}.\\
+In this section we compute the canonical divisor of a primitive compactifications of $\cc^2$ in terms of the associated key sequence (\cref{canonical-thm}), and give some of its applications.
+In \cref{canonical-0-section} we state \cref{canonical-thm} and use it to characterize $\pp^2(1,1,q)$ in terms of log discrepancy and skewness of the curve at infinity.
+In \cref{singular-section} we characterize when a primitive compactification has simple types of singularities or when it is Gorenstein.
+Finally, in \cref{canonical-subsection} we give the proof of \cref{canonical-thm}.